4d/docs/website/translated_docs/pt/Concepts/classes.md

 #### Sintaxe

 ```4d
-// Class: ChildClass
-Class extends <ParentClass>
+// Class: ChildClass Class extends <ParentClass>
 ```

 The `Class extends` keyword is used in class declaration to create a user class which is a child of another user class.
 The child class inherits all functions of the parent class.

 Class extension must respect the following rules:

-- A user class cannot extend a built-in class (except 4D.Object which is extended by default for user classes)
+- A user class cannot extend a built-in class (except 4D.
+Object which is extended by default for user classes)
 - A user class cannot extend a user class from another project or component.
 - A user class cannot extend itself.
 - It is not possible to extend classes in a circular way (i.e. "a" extends "b" that extends "a").